davetaz/elite-xpressnet-old/README.md

 Then you can move the controller on the elite and see the slider move as loco 3 speeds up and slows down.

 Loco 3 only at the moment

+TODO:

+Rewite serialisation code to get each object (Train, Sections, Signals) Stop points from trying to change multiple times (output their state with above) Get directional control working from web interface